ascending-llc/serverless-jamesw-tutorial/README.md

-# ASCENDING Python demo by James Whyte
+# ASCENDING SAM AWS demo by James Whyte
 This project serves as a demostration of using SAM AWS for ASCENDING to delpoy a serverless hello-world application.

 ## Usage